bbm2910/MathMate/README.md

 # Calculator - TOP
-- made with HTML, CSS and Jaca Script
+- made with HTML, CSS and Java Script